Beginner

 With KAST, you can fund your account in three main ways.
 Supported stablecoins are converted 1:1 into your USD balance with no deposit fee.

-You can also fund via USD bank transfer using your KAST virtual account.
+You can fund via bank transfers, including ACH and Fedwire, directly from a traditional bank account.
 With KAST, ACH transfers cost $2 and Fedwire transfers cost $15.
 With RedotPay, both ACH and Fedwire cost $15.

 RedotPay Payout